Penal Code 284 covers the charge of marrying the husband or wife of another.

 There are exceptions to PC 284 charges.
 If you married someone who had a past marriage that ended, for example, you may be able to avoid a PC 284 conviction.
 You could also avoid a conviction if you had reason to believe that your spouse’s partner was no longer alive.

-Work with the Simmrin Law Group Today to Fight a PC 284 Charge in California
+Work With the Simmrin Law Group Today to Fight a PC 284 Charge in California

 If you were accused of marrying the husband or wife of another, the Simmrin Law Group can help.
 We can work with you to build up your defense against a Penal Code 284 charge.
-Call us right now for a free consultation at (310) 997-4688, or complete our online contact form.
-Let the Simmrin Law Group help – call today!
+Call us right now for a free case consultation, or complete our online contact form.
+Let us help today!